h1alexbel/samples-filter/model/README.md

 Training will take approximately 10 minutes.
 After it successfully finished, all output model files will be pushed to [h1alexbel/github-samples-tclassifier](https://huggingface.co/h1alexbel/github-samples-tclassifier).

-To do it remote, trigger [transformer.yml](https://github.com/h1alexbel/samples-filter/actions/workflows/transformer.yml) workflow.
+To do it remotely, trigger [transformer.yml](https://github.com/h1alexbel/samples-filter/actions/workflows/transformer.yml) workflow.

 You will need [Python 3.9+] installed.